You will get in contact? We’d be glad to.

 You can call us by phone at the usual business hours.

-- In accordance with item 3.8 paragraph 3 of the Code, a deductible should be agreed in any D&O policy for the Supervisory Board.
+- In accordance with item 3.8 paragraph 3 of the 2017 GCGC, a deductible should be agreed upon in a D&O policy for the Supervisory Board.

 D&O insurance was taken out for the Supervisory Board.
 This insurance does not include a deductible for the members of the Supervisory Board.